garagorry/cldr/cdppc/advisor/image_finder/runtime/README.md

 ## Notes

 - The tool fetches the live catalog from the Cloudbreak S3 bucket, ensuring you always have the latest information
-- Version filtering ensures only newer releases are shown, preventing downgrade scenarios
-- Image timestamps are compared using Unix timestamps for accurate chronological ordering
+- Version filtering prevents downgrades by excluding candidates with lower base versions than the source
+- Equal p-levels on the same base are permitted only when the candidate is newer by timestamp, which helps include republished or refreshed images
 - The tool searches both the `base-images` and `versions` sections of the catalog for comprehensive coverage
-- Version information is extracted from repository version strings and displayed prominently
+- Version information is extracted from repository version strings and displayed prominently; base version and p-level are derived when present
-- Architecture filtering ensures candidates are compatible with your source image
+- Architecture filtering is relaxed only when the source architecture is unknown/N/A to avoid excluding valid candidates
 - Cloud provider support is verified before including images in the candidate analysis
 - CSV export enables integration with external tools for custom image creation
 - Output folders are automatically created and managed for organized file storage

+## Recent Changes

+- Enforced base-version gating to exclude lower-version candidates (e.g., no 7.2.17 when source is 7.2.18)
+- Allowed same-base candidates with equal/higher p-levels provided they are newer by timestamp
+- Summary now shows one latest image per version family, starting from the source base upward
+- Relaxed architecture filtering when the source architecture is unknown/N/A